Hard Region Aware Network for Remote Sensing Change Detection: Proposed Method

-The goal of uncertainty estimation is to determine the confidence related to the prediction of model on a pixel-wise basis.
-To achieve this, we introduce an online uncertainty estimation (OUE) branch, as shown in Figure~\ref{fig:OUE} (c).
-OUE first uses three down-convolution blocks, implemented with three $3\times 3$ convolutional layers, followed by batch normalization and ReLU functions, to extract texture information from the bi-temporal images.
+The goal of hard region estimation is to determine the confidence related to the prediction of model on a pixel-wise basis.
+To achieve this, we introduce an online hard region estimation (OHRE) branch, as shown in Figure~\ref{fig:OHRE} (c).
+OHRE first uses three down-convolution blocks, implemented with three $3\times 3$ convolutional layers, followed by batch normalization and ReLU functions, to extract texture information from the bi-temporal images.
 The temporal difference extracting (TDE) method is then employed to capture temporal difference information, which is further combined with the temporal difference features $\mathbf{D}_2$ via a FAM to capture comprehensive knowledge for uncertainty estimation.
 The entire process can be expressed as follows,

 where $\mathrm{DoB}(\cdot)$ and $\mathcal{F}(\cdot)$ denote the down-convolution blocks and FAM, respectively. $\mathbf{T}^t$ and $\mathbf{U}$ represent the bi-temporal texture features and uncertainty-aware features, respectively.